buildkite-plugins/aws-ssm-buildkite-plugin/README.md

 Based on previous work by [zacharymctague](https://github.com/zacharymctague/aws-ssm-buildkite-plugin), [Linktree](https://github.com/blstrco/aws-sm-buildkite-plugin), and [Seek](https://github.com/seek-oss/aws-sm-buildkite-plugin).

 The plugin requires the `ssm:GetParameters` IAM permission for the parameters you specify.
+If the values are SecureStrings, it will also require `kms:Decrypt` on the corresponding KMS key.

 ## Example